- What is carrier blocking?

 Each Connect campaign that has been sent will also display that campaign's deliverability metrics.
 Upon opening a sent campaign, you will be presented with the campaign overview, delivery statistics, and engagement metrics.
 This also includes the number of messages that were Carrier Blocked.

-How do I prevent my messages being blocked in the future?
+How do I prevent my messages from being blocked in the future?

 It's important to adopt our Best Practices for Sending Connect Messages to ensure (to the best of your ability) that as few messages are blocked as possible.
 A few suggestions for sending messages include: